trepagnier/apocalypsehotel/README.md

 - Write integration tests.
 - Add error handling for remote requests.
 - Make it a game 🕹️.
-- Add dystopic pixel art of dessicated Marriots and Best Westerns strewn across a sorrowful landscape. 😃
+- Add dystopian pixel art of dessicated Marriots and Best Westerns strewn across a sorrowful landscape. 😃